 In order to convert, prospects must realize they need your product/service, be convinced that your particular solution is the best one, determine its value outweighs the cost, be ready to implement a major internal change, and possibly get more than one decision maker onboard.

-Because of this, itc omes as no surprise that a whopping 68% of B2B organizations have not identified their funnel [Source: MarketingSherpa].
-With so many pushbacks for your overcome, it often takes a highly personalized approach to get an “in” with your target prospects -- which has led a number of B2B companies to explore the benefits of account-based marketing.
+Because of this, it comes as no surprise that a whopping 68% of B2B organizations have not identified their funnel [Source: MarketingSherpa].
+With so many pushbacks for you to overcome, it often takes a highly personalized approach to get an “in” with your target prospects -- which has led a number of B2B companies to explore the benefits of account-based marketing.

 Account-based marketing (ABM for short) is a highly targeted sales and marketing approach that actively and directly markets to a specific list of accounts and prospects.
-Whereas inbound marketing puts the focus on creating content that will attract leads to you, account-based marketing places its emphasis on individual, pre-decided prospects and accounts.
+Whereas inbound marketing puts the focus on creating content that attracts leads, account-based marketing places its emphasis on individual, pre-decided prospects and accounts.

 For years, the online marketing industry has been focused on attracting prospects to your company overtime, so adjusting to a seemingly opposite approach is sure to raise some doubts.
 However, account-based marketing is more of an add-on to your existing marketing plan than it is a replacement to inbound marketing.

-You may be wondering how this newly buzzed-about approach will benefit your ability to acquire, retain, and grow high-value accounts.
+You may be wondering how this hot new approach will benefit your ability to acquire, retain, and grow high-value accounts.
 These account-based marketing statistics and figures will help put the benefits into perspective.